The Boonsboro Trolley Station Museum

 National Road Museum

-Right next door, the National Road Heritage Foundation is building Maryland's only museum dedicated to our nation's first federal highway: the National Road.
+Right next door, the National Road Heritage Foundation is building Maryland’s only museum dedicated to our nation’s first federal highway: the National Road.
 The historic road runs in front of both museums.
-Once completed, the two museums will together teach different yet connected parts of central Maryland's rich transportation history; trolley service began in Frederick County due to the decline of the National Pike at the end of the 19th century, and trolley service declined as the roads were drastically improved during the 1920s.
-The National Road Museum is expected to open in 2024.
+Once completed, the two museums will together teach different yet connected parts of central Maryland’s rich transportation history; trolley service began in Frederick County due to the decline of the National Pike at the end of the 19th century, and trolley service declined as the roads were drastically improved during the 1920s.
+The National Road Museum is expected to open in October of 2024.

 While in the Area